-A Campus Security Authority (CSA) is an individual, who by virtue of their university responsibilities and under the Clery Act, is designated to receive and report criminal incidents to the Department of Public Safety so that they may be included and published in the university’s Annual Security Report.
+A Campus Security Authority (CSA) is an individual, who by virtue of their university responsibilities and under the Clery Act, is designated to receive and report criminal incidents to the Department of Public Safety or the Office of Clery Act Compliance so that they may be included and published in the university’s Annual Security Report.
 They have completed training on appropriately handling reporting crimes, victim relations and support, and related school policies.

 Who They Are

 Department of Public Safety officers are CSAs, but other USC employees designated as CSAs include: residential advisors, certain student affairs staff members, etc.

 The Clery Act defines a CSA as any of the following categories:

 - A campus police department or a campus security department of an institution, e.g. any member of USC’s Department of Public Safety.

 - Any individuals who have responsibility for campus security but are not members of a campus police department or a campus security department (e.g., an individual who is responsible for monitoring the entrance into the institutional property, such as a security guard).

 - Any individual or organization specified in an institution’s statement of campus security policy as an individual or organization to which students and employees should report criminal offense; or